Urinary Tract Infections (UTIs) and Proteus Mirabilis Bacteria

 - a low-grade fever

 If the infection spreads to the kidneys, a person may experience additional symptoms.
-These include a high fever, shaking and chills, back pain, nausea and vomiting.
+These may include a high fever, shaking and chills, back pain, nausea, and vomiting.
+A doctor must be consulted in order to receive a diagnosis and treatment for the symptoms.

 Proteus mirabilis is an interesting, single-celled bacterium that exists in two different forms.
 These forms are known as swimmer cells and swarmer cells.
 Swimmer cells are rod-shaped and have eight to ten thin, whip-like extensions called flagella.
 The flagella enable the bacterium to move through a liquid.
 Each cell is one or two micrometers in length.
 A micrometer (µm) is a millionth of a meter or a thousandth of a millimeter.